stanislavb/en.coven.nu/practical/index.md

 29 players (16 years age limit).

-**The LARP starts on Friday with a workshop from 10:00 sharp.**
+**The LARP starts on Friday with a workshop from 10:00.**
-*The workshop will start at ten so please be on time and ready to start.*
+*Check in opens at 09:00.
+The workshop will start at 10:00 sharp, so please be ready to start then.*
 **The LARP ends 13.00 on Sunday.**
-*There will follow a lunch and a debrief, then we ask for your help to clear out the venue.
-Expect to check out around four, contact us if you have any problems with this.*
+*There will follow a lunch and a debrief, then we ask for your help to clean up the venue.
+We expect to be ready for checking out around 16:00.*

 ## Ticket price